dru-r/ao3-dbh-analysis/docs/dbh-shipnetwork.md

 #### Link colour:
 - White: None of the fics shipping the 2 characters are explicit (0%, ~40th quantile).
-- Orange: A relatively moderate percentage of the fics shipping the 2 characters are explicit (0 to ~38%, between ~40th to 70th quantile)
+- Orange: A relatively moderate percentage of the fics shipping the 2 characters are explicit (0 to ~37%, between ~40th to 70th quantile)
-- Red: A relatively greater percentage of the fics shipping the 2 characters are explicit (~38% and above, 70th quantile and above)
+- Red: A relatively greater percentage of the fics shipping the 2 characters are explicit (~37% and above, 70th quantile and above)

 ### Edit logs:
 05/11/19: Fixed some dead links.<br>
-24/02/20: Fixed an error in the code that counted multiple ships within the same fic (e.g. Fic ships: Connor/Hank, Connor/Hank/RK900 - Connor gets counted twice).
+24/02/20: Fixed an error in the code that counted multiple ships within the same fic (e.g. Fic ships: Connor/Hank, Connor/Hank/RK900 - Connor gets counted twice).<br>
+03/02/20: Redid graph - standardised node labelling with upcoming character co-occurrence graph so that this graph will be more easily comparable.